-The easiest explanation could be that women business casual wear is a combination of business formal and casual styles.
+The most straightforward explanation could be that women's business casual wear combines business formal and casual styles.
 Basically, it describes the vast majority of office outfits.
 It’s mostly about mixing those formal and less formal garments to create a look of semi-formality that will be suitable and respectable for the office but not offensively casual towards colleagues.

 Here are some business casual for women examples and outfit ideas for you to take inspiration from.
 We will discuss it in more detail further in the blog.

 There are some business wardrobe staples that every woman should own.
-Elegant business skirts, various colours of slacks, formal and casual shirts, blazers, suits…you name it.
-Let’s learn how to combine these business formal pieces with casual clothes to not overdress or underdress for those office days ahead.
+Elegant business skirts, various colors of slacks, formal and casual shirts, blazers, suits…you name it.
+Let’s learn how to combine these formal business pieces with casual clothes to not overdress or underdress for those office days ahead.

 Business Casual Blazer

-Blazer is perceived as a business formal piece which means it should be complemented by a casual item.
-Pair it with a casual shirt, jeans or chinos or a lightweight dress to keep the look clean and simple but still semi-formal.
+A blazer is perceived as a formal business piece, meaning a casual item should complement it.
+Pair it with a casual shirt, jeans or chinos, or a lightweight dress to keep the look clean and simple but still semi-formal.

 Business Casual Dress

 Business dress is a very formal piece that should be mixed carefully to achieve the right level of formality.
-Try wearing it with an oversized linen blazer, bright and funky trench coat or with a chunky sweater for a more laid-back office environment.
+An example of a suitable and extremely versatile dress is the classic sheath dress.
+Try wearing it with an oversized linen blazer, bright and funky trench coat, or a chunky sweater for a more laid-back office environment.

 |Bell Sleeve Shift Dress|